mfong4151/easy-seeds/README.md

 # Methods:

-(Produced with ChatGPT4, pending review)

-EasySeeds::CSVMethods
+## EasySeeds::CSVMethods

 The CSVMethods class provides methods for parsing and unpacking CSV files into usable seed data.
 Methods

 unpack_csvs(seed_file): Given a CSV file, returns an array of headers and an array of arrays containing data from the CSV.
 tables_from_csvs: Given a directory of CSV files, returns an array of arrays containing seed data and an array of table names.

-EasySeeds::Seeder
+## EasySeeds::Seeder

 The Seeder class provides methods for creating seed data.
 Methods

-    single_seeder(table, class_name, table_string): Given a table (an array of hashes containing seed data), a class name (the name of the ActiveRecord class to seed), and a table string (the name of the table in the database), creates a single instance of seed data. create_easy_seed_data(class_names): Given an array of class names (the names of the ActiveRecord classes to seed), creates easy seed data for all of the classes.
+single_seeder(table, class_name, table_string): Given a table (an array of hashes containing seed data), a class name (the name of the ActiveRecord class to seed), and a table string (the name of the table in the database), creates a single instance of seed data.

+create_easy_seed_data(class_names): Given an array of class names (the names of the ActiveRecord classes to seed), creates easy seed data for all of the classes.

 EasySeeds::Images

 The Images class provides methods for attaching images to seed data.
 Methods

-    attach_images(class_image_names): Given an array of class names (the names of the ActiveRecord classes to attach images to), attaches images to the seed data for each class.
+attach_images(class_image_names): Given an array of class names (the names of the ActiveRecord classes to attach images to), images to the seed data for each class.

 EasySeeds::Destroy

 The Destroy class provides methods for destroying seed data.
 Methods

-    destroy_table(class_name, table_string): Given a class name (the name of the ActiveRecord class to destroy) and a table string (the name of the table in the database), destroys the table and resets the primary key sequence. destroy_tables(class_names, table_strings): Given an array of class names (the names of the ActiveRecord classes to destroy) and an array of table strings (the names of the tables in the database), destroys all of the tables and resets their primary key sequences.
+destroy_table(class_name, table_string): Given a class name (the name of the ActiveRecord class to destroy) and a tablestring (the name of the table in the database), destroys the table and resets the primary key sequence.

+destroy_tables(class_names, table_strings): Given an array of class names (the names of the ActiveRecord classes to destroy)and an array of table strings (the names of the tables in the database), destroys all of the tables and resets their primarykey sequences.

 # Common Issues:

+## Deleting:

-    Deleting: The issue occurs if theres a directed graph cycle relation between tables, or if there are joins tables with multiple presence constraints on the foreign keys.
+The issue occurs if theres a directed graph cycle relation between tables, or if there are joins tables with multiplepresence constraints on the foreign keys.

-    Tip: To avoid this you have to typically drop the entire database, although this is obviously not recommended in production.
+Tip: To avoid this you have to typically drop the entire database, although this is obviously not recommended in uction.